Best Allbirds Alternatives: 16 Cozy Shoes Like Allbirds

 Now is the moment we’ve all been waiting for!
 Who’s the overall winner?

-Ultimately, Baabuk shoes are the best alternative.
-As a company, and in terms of their environmental practices, they have the most in common.
+Ultimately, Woolloomooloo shoes are the best alternative.
+As a company, and in terms of their environmental practices.

-Plus, they’re stylish shoes similar to Allbirds that are around the same price point and quality (if not a little higher quality).
+Plus, the Belmont and Suffolk are stylish shoes similar to Allbirds that are around the same price point and quality (if not a little higher quality).

 ABOUT THE AUTHOR